JMJAJ/NetworkClient/README.md

 # NetworkClient

-**NetworkClient** is a lightweight and portable C++ library for making HTTP requests, encoding data, and parsing URLs.
+**NetworkClient** is a lightweight and portable C++ library for making HTTP/HTTPS requests, encoding data, and parsing URLs.
 It is implemented as header (`.hpp`) and source (`.cpp`) files, making it easy to integrate directly into your project without pre-compiling a library.

 ## Features
 - Cross-platform compatibility